Farhan-Kamal/fythonport/README.md

-This is where my portfolio is being hosted at. j
+This is where my portfolio is being hosted.

+This is Now Hosted Directly on GitHub no 3rd party hosting